sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

     }
 ```

 Now, our test will fail if Jane Doe's votes are erroneously added!
-But because our test that *was* in place didn't check the post-conditions, it just assumed "Exception means pass", we failed to catch this bug being injected!
+But because our test that *was* in place didn't check the post-conditions and just assumed "Exception means pass," we failed to catch this bug being injected!

 This is also why we always want to explicitly check pre-conditions first, and separate that logic entirely from the actual running of the method!